-Making mustard takes a few weeks, but it's quite straightforward and the hands-on time is minimal.
-The hardest part (and the most interesting and fun part) is making decisions about the end product you want to achieve.
-Do you want a hot mustard that will knock your socks off?
-A traditional French Dijon?
+The most interesting (and creative) part of homemade mustard is making decisions about the end product you want to achieve.
+Do you want a hot and pungent mustard that will knock your socks off?
+A traditional Dijon?
 A sweet, mellow mustard?
 Do you want it smooth like butter?
 Or completely whole grain?
 Maybe a beer mustard?
-With some creativity and experimentation, you can do it all.
+With some creativity and experimentation, you can have infinite mustard recipes to try.

 White wine yields a moderate mustard with subtle wine flavors